 A student conduct record is an educational record and is protected by the Family Educational Rights and Privacy Act (FERPA).
-This ensures confidentiality of student educational records and restricts disclosure to or access by third parties.
-However, those authorized by law such as officers of the federal and state governments and representatives of accreditation agencies may have legal access to these files, as well as SUA officials who are required to perform duties which necessitate having access to these files.
+This ensures confidentiality of student educational records and restricts disclosure to

 In addition, FERPA allows notification to parents/legal guardians and/or "emergency contact" of students when the University determines that a student(s), regardless of age, is in a situation that is threatening to their own health or safety or placed another in a situation that is threatening to their health or safety.